Lucia & The Best Boys have announced ‘Picking Petals’, featuring Lauren Mayberry and Abigail Morris

 The Glasgow outfit's record is due this summer.

-Chvrches (stylised CHVRCHΞS and pronounced "Churches") are a Scottish synth-pop band from Glasgow, formed in September 2011.
-The band consists of Lauren Mayberry, Iain Cook, Martin Doherty and, unofficially since 2018, Jonny Scott.
-Mostly deriving from the synth-pop genre, Chvrches also incorporate indietronica, indie pop, and electronic dance into their sound.
-Two years after their formation, Chvrches released Recover EP in March 2013, which included hits "The Mother We Share" and "Recover".
-Their debut studio album, The Bones of What You Believe, was released on 20 September 2013, while the band was ranked fifth on the Sound of 2013 list by the BBC.
-Two years later, on 25 September 2015, the group released their second album, Every Open Eye.
-Their third album, Love Is Dead, was released on 25 May 2018.
-Their fourth album, Screen Violence, was released on 27 August 2021.
+Chvrches is a Scottish synth-pop band from Glasgow, formed in September 2011.
+The band consists of Lauren Mayberry, Iain Cook, Martin Doherty, and, unofficially since 2018, Jonny Scott.
+Their music primarily falls within the synth-pop genre, and they also incorporate elements of indietronica, indie pop, and electronic dance.
+In March 2013, they released the Recover EP, which included the tracks "The Mother We Share" and "Recover."
+Their debut studio album, The Bones of What You Believe, was released on 20 September 2013, and the band was ranked fifth on the BBC's Sound of 2013 list.
+Their second album, Every Open Eye, was released on 25 September 2015.
+The third album, Love Is Dead, was released on 25 May 2018, followed by their fourth album, Screen Violence, on 27 August 2021.

 50+ tracks in our catalogue